Jack Hanna: Health

 In 2019, Hanna was diagnosed with Alzheimer's disease.
-He retired from public life in 2021, and he and his wife, Suzi, moved to Montana.
-In April 2021, Hanna's family publicly announced his diagnosis, and that he would make no further public appearances.
+He officially retired from public life in 2021, and he and his wife, Suzi, moved to Montana.
+In April 2021, Hanna's family publicly announced his diagnosis, and further stated that he would make no further public appearances.
 His daughters stated that "his condition has progressed much faster in the last few months than any of us could have anticipated".
-By 2023, Hanna's Alzheimer's disease had progressed to the point where he no longer recognized most family members.
+By 2023, Hanna's Alzheimer's disease had progressed to the point where he no longer recognized most of his family members.